The author begins with these three production abstractions...

 Not sure if this book should here or in the science section

-300 years before Galileo's arrest by the Catholic church, William of Occam was arrested and charged with heresy for
+300 years before Galileo's arrest by the Catholic church, William of Occam was arrested and charged with heresy for questioning the Catholic church's pronouncements

-science away from theology (or was it the other way around?)
+on science.
+Perhaps the best example of Occam's Razor is when William cut science away from theology (or was it the other way around?)

 chapters 16-19 (quantum mechanics and cosmology) were an unexpected pleasure containing stuff not so simple